 The Ins & Outs on how to Become a Diver

 Learning how to dive is relatively easy but since scuba diving isn’t without its risk it is important to start with some basics.
 Even as a recreational diver, you can’t just strap a tank on your back and jump in.

 The first step to becoming a certified diver is the so-called Open Water course.
 Getting your Open Water certification will allow you to dive to 18m depth with a buddy but without supervision by a professional.
 You can simply rock up at a dive center, rent some gear, get a tank, and hop in.
 Whether you should do that is a different story but technically your Open Water course should prepare you with all the skills necessary to go diving on your own.
 When I say on your own I mean just you and a buddy as the first rule of scuba says to never dive alone.
 However, as an Open Water diver, you can go diving without a dive instructor present.

 The course includes a mix of dive theory, waterskills, and actual diving where you will learn how to apply those skills.
 It is conducted by an instructor who belongs to a dive agency and teaches according to certain standards and rules to ensure your utmost safety.
 But more on those details in a moment…

 Where can I learn how to dive?

 Where can I get a scuba diving certification near me? – many of you may ask.
-Well, technically you can learn how to dive almost anywhere where you can find a body of water that qualifies as ‘open water’.
+Well, technically you can learn how to dive almost anywhere where you can find a local dive shop and a body of water that qualifies as ‘open water’.
 Open water is defined as following by PADI: